apike/allenpike.com/_posts/2024-11-30-apple-intelligence-ios-18-2.md

 Still, it feels like on-device is the right tradeoff for notification summaries.
 The work of constantly summarizing and re-summarizing a billion push notifications daily is best left to the devices receiving them, and the fact this 1.0 version of the feature is already partially useful is a good sign in this regard.
 Now comes the iterative work of improving the training data to better understand the cases it’s struggling with – from sporting events to spousal genders.

-Another feature that seems suitable for on-device processing is the Proofread feature.
+Another feature that seems suitable for on-device processing is Proofread.
 Personally, I find the iOS 18.2 UI objectionable – you need to remember to trigger it, at which point it analyzes your document, then applies two dozen improvements all at once, forcing you to then review and undo many of them.
 But it really does find some typos and errors.
 The natural evolution of this feature is to become a more-advanced form of spellcheck, passively underlining phrases and typos with suggested improvements.
 The current UI may be clunky, but the AI part works well.

 With other features, things are rougher.